 - The school district awards a diploma upon successful completion of the plan.

-The GED tests include four exams that, when successfully passed, provide individuals who did not finish high school with an opportunity to earn a secondary school equivalency certificate.
+The General Education Development (GED) tests include four exams that, when successfully passed, provide individuals who did not finish high school with an opportunity to earn a secondary school equivalency certificate.
 Employers, the military, colleges and technical educators and institutions recognize and accept the GED.
 The tests are designed to measure and represent the knowledge, skills and understanding that current high school seniors learn from their high school education.

 Eligible Students Are